 In accordance with our IRS timeline, St. Luke's Health System conducted and published Community Health Needs Assessments in 2022.
-Moving forward, St. Luke's Health System will conduct and publish its next CHNAs across all service areas, including St. Luke's Magic Valley, in 2023.
-The intent behind this accelerated timeline is to align our assessment efforts with other health partners in
+Moving forward, St. Luke's Health System will conduct and publish its next CHNAs across all service areas, including St. Luke's Jerome, in